CatTanker/cnc_map_tool_guide/docs/linux.md

 ## Next Steps
 Although i have covered most of the *basics*, I am unable to test and approve everything myself.
 Parts may not work 100% consistently, and i only have EndeavourOS (Arch) to test on, and i am testing on an 13 y/o Desktop PC.
 This means that i am unable to test some new possibilities, such as combining vkd3d and cnc-ddraw.<br>
 Any support from experienced users to expand this guide, such as tests with vulkan and certain graphical alterations would be greatly appreciated.
-Contributions to this [repository](https://github.com/CatTanker/cnc_map_tool_guide) for any fixes and new methods or scripts would be greatly appreciated.
+Contributions to this [repository](https://github.com/CatTanker/cnc_map_tool_guide) for any fixes and new methods or scripts would also be greatly appreciated.